Game Design | Controller Design | Level Design

 Kaleida was received well during Toronto's monthly Unity Meetup, people praising the unique controller design while expressing desire for a mobile variant of the digital game.

-Kaleida will be showcased at alt.Ctrl GDC 2020 after a curated submission.
+Kaleida was to be shown alt.Ctrl GDC 2020 after a curated submission.

 Over the course of the project, we were worried about the dissonance between the controller tilt vs. game space rotation.
 However, upon playtesting, players expressed enjoyment in the dissonance; challenge arose from the slight disconnect vs. the simple input.